Guillermo del Toro's unrealized projects: Hellboy: Silverlance

-In 2011, del Toro was set to produce Midnight Delivery, with Brian Kirk set to direct for Universal Pictures.
-In July 2013, Kevin Costner was in talks to star in the film.

 Alma

 In October 2010, it was announced that DreamWorks Animation was developing an animated feature film based on the short film Alma.
 Short's director Rodrigo Blaas was set to direct the feature, with del Toro executive producing it.
 In November 2011, it was reported that the studio hired Megan Holley, a writer of Sunshine Cleaning, to write the script.
 Del Toro, who was also helping with the story and the design work, said in June 2012 that the film was in visual development.
 However, the project was likely abandoned due to del Toro's commitment to other projects.

 The Bloody Benders

 In April 2012, according to Deadline Hollywood, del Toro was involved to produce Adam Robitel's spec script about the serial killers the Bloody Benders.
 Del Toro was set to produce the film with Don Murphy and Susan Montford, but there was no public forward movement as of the announcement.